 Participants direct the investment of their contributions, and employer discretionary matching cash contributions into various investment options offered by the Plan.
-The Plan currently offers sixteen mutual funds, a Company common stock fund, a self-directed brokerage account, a collective trust, and a benefit responsive investment contract as investment options for participants.
-Participants have primarily purchased shares of mutual funds, common stock and money market funds through the self-directed brokerage account.
+The Plan currently offers a broad range of mutual funds, a Company common stock fund, a self-directed brokerage account, a collective trust, and a benefit responsive investment contract as investment options for participants.
+Participants have primarily purchased shares of mutual funds, common and preferred stock and money market funds through the self-directed brokerage account.